-You may have heard at chit-chat networking events, or read on social media platforms, that UK-based film start-up companies no longer qualify for SEIS; they still qualify.
+You may have heard at chit-chat networking events or on social media platforms that UK-based film start-up companies no longer qualify for SEIS; they still qualify.
 HM Revenue & Customs only considers substantive submissions and will decline speculative ventures.
 Therefore, you need to find the best advisers in SEIS/EIS film tax guidance.

 We work as paid consultants in SEIS/EIS film tax guidance for film companies at projection pictures, as we know what HMRC expects for EIS advance assurance.
 We work jointly with accountant Philip Gambrill FCCA, co-founder of pglemon; click on the icon.

 HMRC will expect to receive an Investment Memorandum that an investor will see.
-The pages will state what the project is about and an overview of the sector.
+The pages will state what the project is about with an overview of the sector.
 If individual cast or crew (especially Heads of Department) are attached or will be.
-The pre-production commences through production [principal photography] until the post is complete, and the entire budget expenditure will be.
+The pre-production commences through production (principal photography) until the post is complete, and the entire budget expenditure will be.

 The company (a Special-Purpose-Vehicle) will grow and develop a slate of projects to be produced.
 Not just for single, one-off film production.
-A territorial sales estimate by a sales agent or distributor is needed to reflect the return on investment (significant to investors) once the project is delivered.
+We will need a territorial sales estimate by a sales agent or distributor to reflect the return on investment (significant to investors) once the project is delivered.

 A list of a few investors by name is critical; otherwise, HMRC will consider it incomplete and reject it.
-If HMRC accepts the submission from the company, it should go into production in the meantime, as HMRC assessment can take weeks to do.
+If HMRC accepts the submission from the company, it should go into production in the meantime, as HMRC assessment can take weeks.

-As there is no guarantee HMRC will give advanced assurance right away, HMRC may have more questions to be answered before a final decision is made.
+As there is no guarantee HMRC will give advanced assurance right away, HMRC may require more answers to their questions before they make a final decision.